christopherlam888/quote-bank/README.md

 ***

 Note this application was developed before introduction of null safety in the Dart programming language.
 Please use Flutter SDK version 1.22.6 or older.

+***

+This project is licensed under the GNU General Public License v3.0.